This article was last updated on December 19th, 2018

 These changes have a huge impact on the way shops should manage their marketing — and which P’s they should pay attention to in the marketing mix.
 As the internet has leveled the online playing field, one P has emerged as the clear focus for most consumers: Price.

 In this blog post, I’ll explain how price became the most important factor in the marketing mix, and how shops can use pricing data to increase their marketing ROI.

 Let’s look at the relevance of the 7 P’s in today’s online marketing context:

-- Product is less of a differentiator to consumers as retailers broaden their assortment and more retailers offer the same products
+- Product is less of a differentiator to consumers as shops broaden their assortment and more shops offer the same products

 - Place is less of a differentiator as consumers order from their computer or phone